lechris1/doll-delivery/README.md

 Set src directory as a 'Sources' module and test directory as a 'Tests' module.

-Configure Kotlin settings before running Tests.
+Configure JUnit5.3 and Kotlin settings before running Tests.

 Add tests in GraphTest for additional testing.